 A larger diameter processing tube was installed in early stages of the scale-up.
-Another issue was identified in initial runs with the larger tube: a hot spot appeared on the tube itself resulting in melting of the tube.
+In initial runs with the larger tube, a hot spot appeared on the tube itself resulting in melting of the tube.
 This had been noticed before in the regions of highest plasma temperature and had been mitigated with active air cooling of the tube in these regions.
 To solve this new problem, three additional sources of air cooling were added to the MAP line.
 Comparing runs before and after the installation of the extra cooling shows no significant differences in mechanical properties.
 The extra cooling appeared to have solved the melting problem as was verified at the next direct inspection of the tube.
 Active air cooling of the tube has eliminated significant deformation of the tube and significantly increased its lifetime.

-In continuing implementation and evaluation of hardware upgrades to the MAP line, the metal-to-glass transition of the vacuum tube was shown to be less durable than is required for industrial use.
-To combat the fragility of the graded vacuum seal, an alternative mechanism using an o-ring seal was designed and installed.
+In continuing implementation and evaluation of hardware upgrades to the MAP line, the metal-toglass transition of the vacuum tube was shown to be less durable than is required for industrial use.
+To combat the fragility of the graded vacuum seal, an alternative mechanism using an O-ring seal was designed and installed.
 Replacement vacuum tubes now require just a length of tube instead of an additional pair of expensive and fragile graded seals.
 As an added bonus, the tube replacement time has been reduced by at least 75%.

 To prepare for the 5-tow experiments, the pumping sections of the MAP line were increased again in diameter to accommodate larger eyelet plates and facilitate stringing multiple tows through the line.
 The glass eyelets were replaced with metal eyelets.
 This change reduces the fragility of the system as well as eliminates the small level of residual rf leakage that was present at the exit of the MAP line.
 Given some earlier results from tow geometry experiments indicating under processing for tows positioned farther away from the rf windows, it was decided to orient the 5 tows in a vertical line centered in the vacuum tube.
-To accommodate the additional tows, however, the eyelets had to be placed closer together as shown in Figure 12a.
+To accommodate the additional tows, however, the eyelets had to be placed closer together as shown in Fig. 12a.

-During the shakedown of the new system, certain issues with experimental material form and processing configuration had to be overcome.
+The five-tow vertical configuration suffered from several problems stemming primarily from the feedstock.
 The large 50K tow band obtained by the project team for the experimental work appeared to have different levels of stretch as it was wound onto the spools.
 (The oxidized tow being used was from a commercial manufacturer, but was provided as an experimental sample and is not representative of how that manufacturer would have produced the same tow specifically for commercial application.)

-It was found that different parts of the tow drooped more or less under gravity as it is tensioned going through the system as shown in Figure 13.
-In the vertical configuration, it was found that with adjacent tows, parts of the upper tow would droop down into the one below it.
-As the tows become more conductive as they're processed, the electric field tended to are across the tows forming a very localized plasma leading to inevitable breakage.
-Additionally this intra-tow droop leads to the lowest tow-position to drag on the bottom of the vacuum tube.
-Whereas much more uniform tow would be expected in actual production, this non-uniformity does help in development of a more robust process to enable handling of perturbations in product form.
-As a work-around, the tows were repositioned to a horizontal linear orientation as shown in Figure 12b.
+The different intra-tow stretching caused different parts of the tow to droop more or less under gravity as it was tensioned in the system (see Figure 13).
+Because the tows were in the vertical configuration, the less-tensioned parts of upper tows would droop down into lower tows.
+This would cause localized arcing and plasma formation, leading to inevitable breakage.
+Additionally the less-tensioned part of the lowest tow would contact the bottom of the vacuum tube leading to destruction of the tow.

+To combat these problems, the tows were repositioned to a horizontal linear orientation as shown in Figure 12b.
 It was found after testing that the innermost and outermost tows do not touch the vacuum tube and adjacent tows do not appear to interact in the same way as in the vertical configuration.